wp-plugins/revisr/README.md

 It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 ## Changelog ##

+#### 1.9 ####
+* Added support for multiple commit authors
+* Added support for custom WordPress file structures
+* Added support for PHP autoloading when available
+* Added pagination to the "Recent Activity" table on the dashboard page
+* Added "Debug" page to the "Revisr Settings" page
+* Fixed bug with viewing diffs in Firefox
+* Fixed potential XSS and user escalation vulnerabilities, props @jdgrimes
+* General UI improvements
+* General performance improvements

+#### 1.8.3 ####
+* Fixed bug with spaces in filename

 #### 1.8.2 ####
 * Improved plugin performance